engagingnewsproject/enp-platform/wp-content/themes/engage-2-x/README.md

 In **functions.php**, we call `new StarterSite();`.
 The `StarterSite` class sits in the **src** folder.
 You can update this class to add functionality to your theme.
 This approach is just one example for how you could do it.

-The **src** folder would be the right place to put your classes that [extend Timber’s functionality](https://timber.github.io/docs/v2/guides/extending-timber/).
+The **src** folder would be the right place to put your classes that [extend Timber's functionality](https://timber.github.io/docs/v2/guides/extending-timber/).

-Small tip: You can make use of Composer’s [autoloading functionality](https://getcomposer.org/doc/04-schema.md#psr-4) to automatically load your PHP classes when they are requested instead of requiring one by one in **functions.php**.
+Small tip: You can make use of Composer's [autoloading functionality](https://getcomposer.org/doc/04-schema.md#psr-4) to automatically load your PHP classes when they are requested instead of requiring one by one in **functions.php**.

 ## What else is there?

 - `static/` is where you can keep your static front-end scripts, styles, or images.
 In other words, your Sass files, JS files, fonts, and SVGs would live here.
 - `views/` contains all of your Twig templates.
 These pretty much correspond 1 to 1 with the PHP files that respond to the WordPress template hierarchy.
-At the end of each PHP template, you’ll notice a `Timber::render()` function whose first parameter is the Twig file where that data (or `$context`) will be used.
+At the end of each PHP template, you'll notice a `Timber::render()` function whose first parameter is the Twig file where that data (or `$context`) will be used.
 Just an FYI.
-- `tests/` ... basically don’t worry about (or remove) this unless you know what it is and want to.
+- `tests/` ... basically don't worry about (or remove) this unless you know what it is and want to.

 ## Other Resources